Will This Side Project Survive?

 Not necessarily.
 A score of 30 means you are drifting badly, not that the idea is bad.
 Look at the named fix: that one signal is doing 60 to 80 percent of the damage.
 Fix it for two weeks, retake the quiz, see if the score moves.
 If it doesn't, the idea is the problem and a kill date becomes the next decision.

 Structurally, yes.
-Practically, the data says most projects that died had a stretch of 90 plus scores six months before.
+The data says most projects that died had a stretch of 90-plus scores six months before.
 The risk at this score is complacency: skipping the user conversation because everything else is humming, or quietly extending the kill date because momentum feels permanent.
 Retake monthly, not just when something feels off.

 Because the strongest predictor of permanent abandonment in side-project failure data is a four-plus week gap with no commits.
 Time honesty, distribution, and kill discipline are weighted just below at 20 each.
 Accountability gets 15 because it is a force-multiplier on the others, not a standalone cause.
 Total weight is 100.